 1 large egg

 3 slices unsmoked bacon, cut in half crosswise

-2. Place the beef, pork , veal, onion, garlic, thyme, salt, pepper, tomato paste, Worcestershire sauce, white wine, and egg in a medium bowl and knead with your hands until thoroughly blended and no longer wet.
+2. Place the beef, pork , veal, onion, garlic, thyme, salt, pepper, tomato paste, Worcestershire sauce, white wine, and egg in a medium bowl and knead with your hands until thoroughly blended.

 3. Transfer the mixture to a 1-quart loaf pan or souffle dish.
 Pat the mixture to smooth it across the top and evenly fill the container.
 Arrange the tomatoes over the loaf without overlapping them.
 Arrange the bacon, without overlapping, over the tomatoes.

-4. Place in the oven and bake until the juices bubble up golden and clear, not pink, 1 hour to 1 hour and 10 minutes.
+4. Place in the oven and bake until the juices bubble up golden and clear, not pink, about 1 hour and 10 minutes.
 Turn off the oven and let the loaf rest in it for 1 hour to finish cooking and firm up.

 5. Slice and serve warm.
 Or, refrigerate and serve cold, perhaps as part of a charcuterie plate.